Find Affordable College Courses

 Institute of American Indian Arts Visual & Performing Arts Bachelor’s Program

-In the 2020-2021 academic year, 41 students earned a bachelor's degree in visual and performing arts from Institute of American Indian Arts.
-About 51% of these graduates were women and the other 49% were men.
-The typical visual and performing arts bachelor's degree program is made up of only 38% men.
-So male students are more repesented at Institute of American Indian Arts since its program graduates 11% more men than average.
+For the most recent academic year available, 42% of visual & performing arts bachelor's degrees went to men and 58% went to women.
+The typical visual & performing arts bachelor's degree program is made up of only 37% men.
+So male students are more repesented at Institute of American Indian Arts since its program graduates 5% more men than average.

 undefined

-Prospective students may be interested in knowing that this school graduates 45% more racial-ethnic minorities in its visual and performing arts bachelor's program than the national average.*
+Prospective students may be interested in knowing that this school graduates 54% more racial-ethnic minorities in its visual & performing arts bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Institute of American Indian and Alaska Native Culture and Arts Development with a bachelor's in visual and performing arts.
+The following table and chart show the race/ethnicity for students who recently graduated from Institute of American Indian and Alaska Native Culture and Arts Development with a bachelor's in visual & performing arts.

 undefined